Aging & Health A to Z

 Pain is a unique experience and differs from person to person, even when the individuals have similar conditions.
 Once you have reported that you are in pain, your healthcare provider will try to identify the source and determine proper treatment.
 You may be asked to keep a pain diary to help describe what is happening on a day-to-day basis.

-Your healthcare professional will complete a pain evaluation that will include:
+Your healthcare provider will complete a pain evaluation that will include:

 - Questions about your pain.
 What it feels like (i.e., burning, stabbing, aching, pinching, throbbing), how bad it is, when it started, its pattern or duration, what it is associated with, and how it is affecting your daily life.